j4k0xb/webcrack-ui/docs/concepts/unminify.md

 # Unminify

-Bundlers and obfuscators often minify code to reduce the download time (or make it harder to read).
+Bundlers and obfuscators commonly minify code (remove new lines and whitespace, replace variable names with shorter ones, use a shorter syntax).

-The following patterns are detected and unminified:
+Most unminify sites just format the code, but webcrack also converts the syntax back to make it more readable and similar to the original code:

 ```js
 console['\x6c\x6f\x67']('\x61'); // console.log('a')